alialavia/binson/README.md

     printf("City1 = %s", asstring(city));

 ```
-For a more ellaborate example take a look at testsuite/test.c.
+For a more ellaborate example take a look at testsuite/testbison.c.

-## binsontree
-You can also use binsontree.h which creates more advanced data structure and should offer faster lookup.
-You need to allocate and dellocate dynamic memory though, and it's not being maintained as offen as binson.
-So prefer to use binson at this moment.

-For a sample usage take a look at testsuite/testbison.c.

 ## Dependencies
 * binson.h uses inttypes.h